National Health Investors, Inc. research snapshot

 NHI AI Trading Strategy Framework

 The NHI AI trading strategy is a rules-based framework, not personalized advice.
-It should be monitored through live price, moving averages, Q2 2026 earnings, FFO guidance, portfolio occupancy, SHOP margins, dividend coverage, and interest rate expectations.
+It should be monitored through live price, moving averages, Q2 2026 earnings on August 10, 2026, FFO guidance, portfolio occupancy, SHOP margins, dividend coverage, and interest rate expectations.

 Trend-reversal setup

-Track whether NHI can reclaim the 50-day moving average and then clear $78-$80 with improving volume.
-Confirmation improves if Q2 2026 results show solid FFO, SHOP margins improve, and the company maintains or raises its dividend guidance.
+Track whether NHI can reclaim and hold the 200-day moving average at $78.83 with rising volume, then clear the $86 to $91.38 zone.
+Confirmation improves if Q2 2026 results show solid FFO, SHOP same-store NOI turns positive, and the company maintains its dividend.

-Remain cautious if price cannot reclaim the 50-day MA, if volume expands on down days, or if REITs broadly weaken on higher rate expectations.
+Remain cautious if price loses the 50-day moving average at $75.21, if volume expands on down days, or if REITs broadly weaken on higher rate expectations.

 Value/income setup

-Use the 4.9% dividend yield as a starting point for income analysis, but verify that the payout ratio is sustainable and that AFFO covers the dividend with room to spare.
+Use the 4.84% dividend yield as a starting point for income analysis, but verify that FAD covers the dividend with room to spare.
+NHI guided 2026 Normalized FAD to $240.6 million to $243.7 million, which is the coverage metric to watch, not just the GAAP payout ratio.

 Do not treat the dividend yield as a valuation floor.
-A dividend cut or freeze would likely lead to material price decline regardless of yield.
+The payout ratio is above 100% of GAAP earnings, so a dividend cut or freeze would likely lead to material price decline regardless of yield.

 Fundamental monitor

-Track FFO per share, AFFO per share, payout ratio, portfolio occupancy, SHOP NOI margins, investment volume, weighted average cap rates, leverage ratios, and operator credit.
+Track FFO per share, Normalized FAD, payout ratio, portfolio occupancy, SHOP same-store NOI, investment volume, weighted average cap rates, leverage ratios, and the Bickford tenant situation.

-A mix of lower FFO guidance, higher leverage, SHOP margin deterioration, or a close below the 52-week low would override any chart-based entry signal.
+A mix of lower FFO guidance, higher leverage, SHOP margin deterioration, Bickford distress, or a close below the 52-week low would override any chart-based entry signal.

 Investment research summary